Last Updated on December 17, 2020

 With its excellent location (about a 6-minute drive from the highway Exit “Konoguchi”), Mt.
 Kono is a popular tourist destination that welcomes 50 thousand visitors annually, mainly from Osaka and Nagoya.
 It offers beautiful natural scenery throughout the year including rhododendrons in summer and colored leaves in autumn.
 This mountain is also known as one of the best spots for star-gazing in the Kansai region, and attracts many astrophotography enthusiasts.
 In the dark nights of ancient times when there was no electric light, the starry sky must have looked stunning beyond imagination!

-In 2002, a survey conducted by Yamazoe Village found that giant boulders scatter along the Nabekura Valley, and that the positional relationship between the valley and the rocks corresponds to the constellation 4,000 years ago, which was formed by the Milky Way, the bright red star Antares in the Scorpius, the three stars Vega, Deneb, and Altair that make up the Summer Triangle, and Pole Star.
+In 2002, a survey conducted by Yamazoe Village found that giant boulders scatter along the Nabekura Valley, and that the positional relationship between the valley and the rocks corresponds to astronomical asterisms of 4,000 years ago, which was formed by the Milky Way, the bright red star Antares in the Scorpius, the three stars Vega, Deneb, and Altair that make up the Summer Triangle, and Pole Star.

 4,000 years ago corresponds to the Jomon period in Japan.
 In those times, did people place the rocks on the ground in imitation of the constellation to make it the object of worship?
 Or was this place an astronomical observatory just like other megaliths such as the Pyramids and Stonehenge?
 Thinking about this sort of thing, I visited giant rocks on Mt.
 Kono in a relatively quiet time of year before autumn foliage season.